CiscoSystems/puppet-openstack/README.md

 Step 6: Edit the .pp files accordingly.
 I still need to document things, but you should be familiar with this process.

-Step 7: Deploy your nodes in the following order:
+Step 7: Deploy your nodes in the following order.
+For the time being, you need to perform multiple puppet runs for most nodes to deploy properly.

   A. HAproxy Nodes
   Note: Make sure the haproxy/keepalived services are running and the config files look good before proceeding.